-- Taking blood or urine samples
+- Getting blood or urine samples

-- Taking care of patient records
+- Keeping patient records

-- Assisting doctors or RNs with procedures
+- Helping physicians or Registered nurses with procedures

 LPN Programs Online

 According to the Bureau of Labor Statistics, the median annual wage for Licensed Practical Nurses (LPN) was $45,030 in May 2017.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $32,970, and the highest 10 percent earned more than $61,030.
-Most licensed practical nurses near Oceana WV work full time, although about 1 in 5 worked part time in 2016.
+Most licensed practical nurses near Moorefield WV work full time, although about 1 in 5 worked part time in 2016.
 Many work nights, weekends, and holidays, because medical care takes place at all hours.
 They may be required to work shifts of longer than 8 hours.
 Employment of LPNs is projected to grow 12 percent from 2016 to 2026.
 Job prospects should be favorable for LPNs who are willing to work in rural and medically under served areas.

-Questions to Ask LPN Programs
+Things to Ask LPN Programs

-Oceana, West Virginia
+Moorefield, West Virginia

-Selecting the right Licensed Practical Nurse school is probably the most crucial step to beginning a new career in the health care industry.
-There are a number of aspects that you should think about when choosing a nursing school.
-These variables will be prioritized differently depending on your existing career objectives, obligations, and financial situation.
-As we have pointed out within this post, it is critical that you enroll in an LPN college and a certificate or degree program that are both accredited and have excellent reputations within the healthcare community.
-You originally decided to visit this website because of an interest in LPN Online Courses.
-However, by using our list of qualifying questions, you will be able to create a shortlist of schools to pick from so that you can make your final selection.
-And with the proper degree and training, combined with your hard work and desire to succeed, you can become a Licensed Practical Nurse in Oceana WV.
+Choosing the right Licensed Practical Nurse program is perhaps the most critical step to starting a new career in the health care industry.
+There are many factors that you need to take into account when choosing a nursing school.
+These factors will be prioritized differently depending on your existing career objectives, obligations, and financial situation.
+As we have emphasized in this post, it is essential that you pick an LPN school and a certificate or degree program that are both accredited and have excellent reputations within the healthcare community.
+You originally decided to visit this website because of an interest in Online LPN Courses.
+However, by using our list of qualifying questions, you will be able to produce a shortlist of schools to choose from so that you can make your final selection.
+And with the appropriate degree and training, combined with your hard work and ambition to succeed, you can become an LPN in Moorefield WV.